Irony Alert! Fetch By The Dodo/Petplan’s “Moral Hazard” Gaffe

 Last Friday, we reported that pet health insurer Petplan — now rebranded as “Fetch by the Dodo” to reflect its new partnership with The Dodo, the animal-loving viral video blog – had started rolling out an exclusion in its policy that slashes coverage options for veterinary professionals.
-Now we can report that the insurer explained the move by declaring veterinary professionals a “moral hazard/fraud [risk]” in the cover letter of the filing we reported last week.

-We ask you to reject this exclusion for two reasons.
+“We ask you to reject this exclusion for two reasons.
 First, there is no showing that veterinarians, their family members or employees are more likely to commit fraud or present a moral hazard to the insurer.
 While veterinarians may be more familiar with pet insurance policies than most, an educated policyholder is certainly no basis for excluding coverage for that policyholder.
 Absent some evidence in support of singling out this group of potential insureds, the exclusion is arbitrary.

 Second, an exclusion for an entire class of policyholders is improper.
 Even if there was some basis for excluding coverage for a particular type of risk, the appropriate method would be an underwriting guideline that prohibits coverage.
-With the approach taken by PetPlan, a policy can be sold that offers no coverage, which would be an unfair and deceptive act.
+With the approach taken by PetPlan, a policy can be sold that offers no coverage, which would be an unfair and deceptive act.”

 “NAPHIA does not govern, prescribe, nor comment on any member company’s particular product filing in whole or part, nor takes a stance on any given member company’s risk tolerance in the underwriting of its products.
 Regulators in each state determine the appropriateness of any pet insurance product filing with respect to that given state’s regulations.
 NAPHIA continues to support a pet insurance marketplace that fosters stable, robust and innovative pet insurance products that serve a wide and varied set of consumers and their pet’s needs.
 NAPHIA continues to work with the NAIC and regulators on the advancement of standards via a model law for pet insurance.
 A model law is not intended to thwart innovation of products for a changing consumer needs landscape and the risk perils that may present over time.”

 Trupanion President Margi Tooth, speaking briefly by phone, said Trupanion, a major competitor of Petplan, has “no alignment” with Petplan’s cover letter language declaring veterinary professionals a “moral hazard.”
-However, no other pet health insurance providers would take positions as of press time when asked by email if they were comfortable with the “moral hazard” cover letter.
+However, and notably, no other pet health insurance providers would take positions as of press time when asked by email if they were comfortable with the “moral hazard” cover letter.